Jan Kilroy-Jolley, Dip.Coun, ACT, Brainspotting, MSc Applied Psych Therapies

 I offer prospective clients an initial, no obligation, 30 minute consultation session at a cost of £5, to decide if we wish to work together.

-I have developed and delivered workshops to volunteer counsellors, clients and other third sector organisations, on issues encompassing Self-Harm, Self-Care, Stress Management, Positive Psychology and Grounding Techniques.
+I have developed and delivered workshops to volunteer counsellors, clients and third sector organisations, on issues encompassing Self-Harm, Self-Care, Stress Management, Positive Psychology and Grounding Techniques.

 Maps & Directions